robbob-tech/quantum-internet-foundation/API_TEST_REPORT.md

 ### Option 1: Deploy Backend API (Recommended)

-Deploy the backend API to `api.quantuminternet.dev`:
+Backend API is deployed at `quantum-internet-api.sparsesupernova.workers.dev`:

 1. **Create Cloudflare Worker** for the API
    - Implement all endpoints from `docs/BACKEND_API.md`